-As of December 31, 2019, one investment fund represented approximately 87% of total investments.
-As of December 31, 2018, one investment fund represented approximately 85% of total investments.
+As of December 31, 2020 and 2019, one investment fund represented approximately 85% and 87%, respectively of total investments.

 Christensen maintains its cash in bank accounts in amounts which, at times, may exceed federally insured limits.
 Christensen has not experienced any losses in such accounts.